dmf-unicatt/turing-dmf/patches/turing/README.md

 16. `0016_improve_admin_panel.patch`: improve admin panel by enabling filtering on relevant model fields.
 17. `0017_clarify_insertion_form_error.patch`: clarify error message in insertion form, explaining where the error details are.
 18. `0018_suspend_reset_delete_button.patch`: administrators will now find additional buttons on the home page to suspend a running race, reset any race, or delete any race.
+19. `0019_users_and_upload_in_race_creation_edit.patch`: change race creation page to select admin user and introducer users, as well as upload the team names, question names and question answers from text file.
+The chosen admin/introducers can also be modified on the race edit page.